Developing ‘scientists of the future’ is launched

 “For the schools the removal of stress, time and anxiety around planning the annual science curriculum and lessons for KS2 is removed; this is very important for non-science qualified teachers.

-“Empiribox improves the confidence of non-specialists in delivering effective lessons; that in turn boosts the school’s results in the core science skills they need, leading to improved league table results and greater popularity and funding,” Sullivan points out.
+“Empiribox improves the confidence of non-specialists in delivering effective lessons; that in turn boosts the school’s results in the core science skills they need, leading to improved league table results and greater popularity and funding,” they points out.

 The Empiribox system has already been trialed in 21 schools in Norfolk, Suffolk, Kent and London.

-“Enthusiasm for science is generated in children from an early age” says Sullivan, a qualified scientist and former head of secondary school science departments.
+“Enthusiasm for science is generated in children from an early age” says a qualified scientist and former head of secondary school science departments.

 “Empiribox is designed to inspire children to continue science learning into secondary schools and beyond.
 It’s an excellent grounding in science for participating primary school children.

 “I also believe it’s a crucial first step towards creating first-rate scientists of the future, which will help the UK to maintain a technological advantage in an increasingly competitive global market.